-Reasons for excluding unconsolidated subsidiaries from the scope of consolidation
+Reasons for excluding unconsolidated subsidiaries from scope of consolidation

-There are 32 unconsolidated subsidiaries excluded from the scope of consolidation as their total assets, net sales, net income and retained earnings in the aggregate have minimal effect on the consolidated financial statements.
+There are 36 unconsolidated subsidiaries excluded from the scope of consolidation as their total assets, net sales, net income and retained earnings in the aggregate are not material to the consolidated financial statements.

-- 2. Application of equity method - (1) State of unconsolidated subsidiaries and affiliates to which equity method is applied
+2. Application of equity method

+(1) Information on unconsolidated subsidiaries and affiliates to which equity method is applied

-Number of affiliates to which the equity method is applied-----4
+Number of affiliates to which equity method is applied-----3

-Name of the principal subsidiaries and affiliates to which equity method is applied
+Names of the principal subsidiaries and affiliates to which equity method is applied